1and1/Troilus/README.md

          .execute();
 ```

-The columns will be mapped by using `@Field` annotated fields
+The columns will be mapped by using `@Field` annotated fields.
+The `@Column` [Session](http://docs.oracle.com/javaee/7/api/javax/persistence/Column.html) can be used to annotate the mapping.
+However, the name field is supported only
 ``` java
 public class Hotel  {